thecoolwinter/CBOR/README.md

 - *NEW* IPLD compatible DAG-CBOR encoder for content addressable data.
 - *NEW* Flexible date decoding for untagged date items encoded as strings, floating point values, or integers.

-> Note: This is not a valid CBOR/CDE encoder, it merely always outputs countable collections.
-CBOR/CDE should be implemented in the future as it's quite similar.

 ## Usage

 ### Standard CBOR